-Site inspection methods involved a walkover inspection and visual assessment, and the excavation of test pits in each of the proposed land application areas.
-Soils were assessed by a Civil Engineer using methods described in the standard on-site wastewater system design guides and manuals, being The Auckland Regional

-Council publication TP581 and the Australian / New Zealand Standard AS/NZS1547:20002.
+Site inspection methods involved a walkover inspection and visual assessment and the digging of a hand auger test hole.
+Soils were assessed using methods described in the standard on-site wastewater system design guide and the Australian / New Zealand Standard AS/NZS1547:20001.

-The soils on the property are derived from the underlying Moutere Gravels.
-Soils were found to have a most limiting horizon of category 6 at 150-400 mm depth.
-These soils can be described as being imperfectly drained to poorly drained.
-Groundwater was not encountered in any of the test pits.
+The soils on the property are described as Moutere Hills Gravels.
+Soils were found to have a most limiting horizon of category 5-6 at 150 - 400 mm below ground level.
+These soils can be described as being poorly drained to very poorly drained.
+The test holes were all dug to a depth greater than 0.5 metres in late winter and no groundwater was encountered.